 AKA: Garrard; Davenport; Silver Point; Birmingham; Argentore; Gilbraltar

 In 1915, a very expensive pipeline from Jett Canyon was built.
 This was to support successful placer operations that were taking place near Round Mountain on the other side of the Smoky Valley.
 It appears that this was very successful and occurred for well over a decade.
 In 1922, a new camp called Silverton was formed near Lockes.
-The equipment from Jett was bought and hauled there.
+The equipment from Jett was bought and hauled to that location.

 Post Office: March 16, 1880 to April 21, 1881; June 6, 1890 to March 25, 1891 (at Jett).